LowikC/kaggle_yelp_restaurant_photo_classification/doc/NOTES.md

 4. attribute3 (outdoor_seating) seems hard to predict (~0.54 accuracy)
   1. that's weird, it seems easy to distinguish outdoor seating on pictures.
   2. others attributes should be harder to detect (takes_reservations)
-5. TODO: check if attribute3 has been correctly encoded
+6. Check if attribute3 can be predicted knowing the other attributes.
-6. TODO: check if attribute3 can be predicted knowing the other attributes.
+  1. Tried quickly with a RF: accuracy is quite low (~0.57)
-  1. Tried quickly with a RF: accuracy is quite low (~0.54)
+7. It seems that all attributes (except) can be predicted knowing the other attributes. (acc > 0.8)